Tayam-El-Jebari/QuarkusBaseRepoPTSS/INSOMNIA.md

 ### Important Notes
 - Always sync your Insomnia collection before making changes
 - The design document is stored in the `.insomnia` directory
-- After pulling changes through Git, you may need to click `Sync` in Insomnia to refresh the view
+- After pulling changes through Git, you may need to click `Refresh` or `Pull` in Insomnia to refresh the view